About the Department

 - Develop critical thinking, creative thinking and problem-solving skills needed to assist in a variety of business operations.

-- Demonstrate an awareness of business ethics and social responsibility and apply them in decision-making processes.
+- Demonstrate an awareness of business ethics, social responsibility, faith and stewardship, and apply them in decision-making processes.

 - Increase self-awareness by identifying and analyzing individual strengths, weaknesses, and career options.